Kendrick Lamar tour: dates, tickets, setlist

 When and where is Kendrick Lamar playing next?

-The next show on The Big Steppers tour is taking place at the Fiserv Forum in Milwaukee on Thursday (18 August).
+The next show on The Big Steppers tour is taking place at the United Center in Chicago on Friday (19 August).

 What time does the show start?